 First, the interview should keep the customer’s objectives in the center.
 The interviewer probes to truly understand the customer’s problems – resulting in a customer that feels “heard” and appreciated.
 Although this is also a B2C process attribute, it has more usefulness in B2B.
 When an interviewer deeply listens to a customer, this endears the interviewee to them.
 It’s an antidote to any concern that the interviewer secretly is using the session as a selling opportunity.
 Meanwhile, the interviewing team respects the moderator’s role so that the session itself feels like an engaging conversation amongst peers.

-For example, with the flagship product of New Product Blueprinting, Blueprinter 5.0 software, the customer will see a professionally designed layout which features digital sticky notes, an agenda, multiple views, multiple languages (if applicable), even multiple colors to categorize customer data types.
+For example, with the flagship product of New Product Blueprinting, Blueprinter 5.0 software, the customer will see a professionally designed layout that features digital sticky notes, an agenda, multiple views, multiple languages (if applicable), even multiple colors to categorize customer data types.
 It is a simple and elegant display: attractive for the customer – and simple for the interviewer.

 To support this, Blueprinter software allows interviewing teams to capture tasks and assign them to team members – visible for all to see.
 This helps them to stay accountable for any promises made.

 When the process builds engagement, it improves relationships.
 When it provides insight, it fills the pipeline with new ideas.
-But with both together, there is a third benefit:higher ROI for new products.
+But with both together, there is a third benefit: higher ROI for new products.
 How so?
 When customers are engaged from the beginning, they will buy not only because the product addresses their needs but also because they were included along the way.

 The respectful peer-to-peer conversations positioned the B2B marketer as a partner rather than a vendor.
 Also, during the selling process, the marketer won’t have to bore them with the 75 features the product has, but rather, they can just speak to the handful that matters.
 As everything comes together – the right product – pitched by a valued partner – provides perhaps the biggest benefit of all to the B2B company: shorter sales cycles – “and there was much rejoicing.”
 Shorter sales cycles mean that the “time to money” will be much less.

 It’s the difference between opening a new manufacturing plant or closing an old one.
-The difference between maxed out bonuses versus watching the best employees leave.
+The difference between maxed-out bonuses versus watching the best employees leave.
 It’s the difference between having to justify poor EPS growth as opposed to reading about your latest stock upgrade.
 All B2B firms would certainly be wise to assess their VoC process for both engagement and insight.